-Staying in a bed and breakfast is not only the ideal way to have an impactful stay on your travels, but it allows you the opportunity to learn more about the community you are visiting from your hosts.
+SStaying in a bed-and-breakfast is not only the ideal way to have an impactful stay on your travels, but it allows you the opportunity to learn more about the community you are visiting from your hosts.
 Carrie conducted some research and found the ideal place to stay for our one night in Salisbury called Across the Pond.
-Across the Pond, a three room bed and breakfast set in a classic southern-style nationally registered historic home built in 1919, is run by Mary and Andy a charming and hospitable English couple.
+Across the Pond, a three-room bed-and-breakfast set in a classic southern-style nationally registered historic home built in 1919, managed by Mary and Andy a charming and hospitable English couple.
 We were warmly greeted by Mary as soon as we pulled into the driveway.

-The house was elegantly designed and we felt welcome as soon as we stepped inside.
-Many of the house’s original unique features were kept, such as the picture moulding, wood floors, and servants call button.
+The house was elegantly designed, and we felt welcome as soon as we stepped inside.
+Many of the house’s original unique features were kept, such as the picture molding, wood floors, and servants call button.
 Our spacious, bright, en suite room, the Presley, was decorated with modern furniture that blended perfectly with the classic feel of the home.

 That evening before dinner Carrie and I were invited to have wine, cheese, and crackers in the sunroom with Mary.
-One of the pleasantries of staying in a bed and breakfast is the chance to get to know your hosts and vice versa.
-Mary talked at great length about the history of the house and how she and Andy came to live there, as well as the history of the town.
+One pleasantry of staying in a bed-and-breakfast is the chance to get to know your hosts and vice versa.
+Mary talked at great length about the history of the house and how she and Andy came to live there and the history of the town.

-For breakfast the following morning we were served a traditional English Breakfast in the sunroom, which was an important initial selling point for staying at Across the Pond.
-The breakfast started with a cup of fresh fruit, followed by an appetising and plentiful array of fried mushrooms, tomatoes, eggs, sausages, bacon and homemade bread, and was concluded with homemade heath bars and chocolate chip cookies.
+For breakfast the following morning they served us a traditional English Breakfast in the sunroom which was an important initial selling point for staying at Across the Pond.
+The breakfast started with a cup of fresh fruit, followed by an appetizing and plentiful array of fried mushrooms, tomatoes, eggs, sausages, bacon, and homemade bread, and was concluded with homemade heath bars and chocolate chip cookies.
 The meal was the perfect start to our day and our journey to Atlanta.
-Following breakfast Mary and Andy joined us for chat and gave us a tour of the house.
+Following breakfast, Mary and Andy joined us for a chat and gave us a tour of the house.